h4pp7/AdventOfCode2020.jl/README.md

 ## Day 20
 Solved part 1 bei not building the map and just storing the border tiles.
 Just brute force search for the corner tiles.
 For part 2 find the monsers with a convolve function.

+## Day 21
+Make a dictionary from allergens to ingredients, with only the intersection of all the ingredients listet for that allergen.
+Count all the ingredients not in that dictionary for part 1.
+For part 2 I just reused Day 16.
+Go through the dictionary, find the allergen that has only one ingredient listet, pop that allergen out and into a confirmed list.
+Repeat until the dictionary is empty.